luna/luna-book/visual_representation.md

 #### Luna Explorer

 The Luna Explorer is a context-aware fuzzy search engine and integrated expression editor.
 It allows you to search for available methods, functions, modules, libraries, commands and more.
+The results are sorted according to achieved score

   The Explorer is currently available only within the data flow editor.

 ###### Accessing the Luna Explorer
 In order to access the Luna Explorer place your mouse over the data flow editor and press the <kbd>tab</kbd> key.
 The Explorer consists of three panels – expression input field <span class="uiref">1</span>, result list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
 You can start typing as soon as the Explorer appears on your screen.
 The input field is always active and listens for your input until the Explorer is closed.